Some tips on settling in to the "Big Mango" and the "Land of Smiles"

 In general, all foreigners require a visa to live in Thailand.
 A work permit is needed for anyone who will work here, even as a volunteer.
 Obtaining a tourist visa is relatively easy, but as these are valid only for shorter periods.
 Most international families will obtain a non-immigrant visa.
 These can be valid for 3 months and don’t allow you to work but with the right documentation may be extended for one to three years, after which you can apply for a work permit.

 Students enrolled at a school in Thailand may obtain an education visa and one parent may obtain a visa as a parent/guardian based on the student’s visa.
 For parents/guardians considering living in Thailand on a guardianship visa, it is advisable to obtain a non-immigrant visa before departing for Thailand as it is not possible to transition from a tourist visa to a guardianship visa without leaving the country and returning with a non-immigrant visa.
-Once your child is enrolled at KIS, our HR manager would be happy to support you and your child in obtaining an education visa, if required.
+Once your child is enrolled at KIS, our staff would be happy to support you and your child in obtaining an education visa, if required.
 For more information on visa requirements please refer to the Ministry of Foreign Affairs